 - (1) The goal section presents the goal that the County is striving to obtain.
 Goals were selected based upon research on actions being taken by federal, state, and local entities across the country, and input from knowledgeable individuals within the County. - (2) The performance section provides quantitative and qualitative information on how the community is performing in each indicator.
 Community wide indicators have a baseline year of 2006, based on data availability.
-The local government indicators have a baseline year of 2010.
+The local government indicators have a baseline year of 2012.
 The local government indicators have a different baseline as a result of the major changes that have occurred since 2006 in the County. - (3) The strategy section provides a brief description of proposed actions that will enable the community to reach the established goal for each indicator.

 Sustainability Indicator Goal Metric Performance (2012) Performance (2016) Community Indicators 1.
-Community greenhouse gas emissions reenhouse gas emissions based on 2006 159,431metric tons CO2e (baseline; average of 2006-2012 emissions) 125,807 metric tons of CO2e from energy and waste 2.
+Community greenhouse gas emissions Decrease greenhouse gas emissions based on 2006 - 2012 average.
+Metric tons of CO2e from energy and waste 159,431metric tons CO2e (baseline; average of 2006-2012 emissions) 125,807 metric tons of CO2e from energy and waste 2.
 Public transit ridership Increase annual transit total passenger trips per hour of operation to 25 by 2020.
-Total passenger trips per hour of operation 3.
+Total passenger trips per hour of operation 20.59 total passenger trips per hour 13.32 total passenger trips per hour 3.
 MSW recycling rate Meet or surpass EPA MSW recycling rate of 40% by 2020. % of total waste recycled 22% of waste recycled 24% of waste recycled 4.
 C&D waste diversion Achieve 75% diversion of construction and demolition (C&D) materials and debris (waste) by 2020. % of total C&D waste diverted 64% of C&D waste diverted 83% of C&D waste diverted 5.
-Quality of residential recycling services Receive an excellent or good rating from at least 75% of respondents in 2020 survey. % of residents rating program as good or excellent in Los Alamos County Customer Survey 73% of respondents ranked as excellent or good 89% of respondents ranked as excellent or good Sustainability Indicator Goal Metric Performance (2012) Performance (2016) Indicator ment Indicators Performance (2012) Performance (2016) 1.
+Quality of residential recycling services Receive an excellent or good rating from at least 75% of respondents in 2020 survey. % of residents rating program as good or excellent in Los Alamos County Customer Survey 73% of respondents ranked as excellent or good 89% of respondents ranked as excellent or good Sustainability Goal Metric D Dorformance (2016) Indicator Guai IVIELLIC Performance (2012) Performance (2016) Indicator ment Indicators Performance (2012) Performance (2016) 1.
 LEED certified County facilities 40% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 60% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 1.
 LEED certified Local Govern 100% of total County facilities over 5,000 sq. feet shall meet or exceed ment Indicators % of total County facilities over 5,000 sq. feet that are LEED Silver (or higher) 40% of total County facilities over 5,000 sq. feet meet at least LEED 60% of total County facilities over 5,000 sq. feet meet at least LEED LEED certified County facilities County operations greenhouse gas Local Govern 100% of total County facilities over 5,000 sq. feet shall meet or exceed LEED Silver certification.
 Reduce greenhouse gas emissions from County operations by 22% or by 2,771 metric tons below ment Indicators % of total County facilities over 5,000 sq. feet that are LEED Silver (or higher) certified Metric tons of CO2e from energy and 40% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 60% of total County facilities over 5,000 sq. feet meet at least LEED Silver certification 11,458 metric tons of CO2.
 This is a 9% reduction in greenhouse